Amir Peretz: Minister of Defense

 Peretz was criticised for abandoning the social agenda that headlined his campaign and accepting the Defense portfolio because of its prestige, rather than the Finance portfolio that better corresponded with the Labor Party social agenda.
 His performance as a Minister of Defense during the Second Lebanon War was deemed disappointing, which led to early elections for the Labor Party leadership.
 He was defeated by former Labor Party chairman and former Prime Minister Ehud Barak and resigned from his post.

-During his term as Defense Minister, the Second Lebanon war erupted following the capture of two Israeli soldiers by the Hezbollah from Israel's northern border.
-Peretz and Olmert launched a campaign against the Lebanese militia of Hezbollah.
+During his term as Defense Minister, the Second Lebanon war erupted following the capture of two Israeli soldiers by the Lebanese militia Hezbollah from Israel's northern border.
+Peretz and Olmert launched a campaign against Hezbollah.
 For 33 days the attacks were carried out via air and land on military and civilian targets.
 In the last 48 hours of the war, Peretz pushed for a massive ground operation.
 Land troops were flown by helicopters to seize the ground between the Israeli-Lebanese border and the river Litani.
-In this operation, over 33 Israeli soldiers were killed, and much anger was created amongst the Israeli public.
+In this operation, at least 33 Israeli soldiers were killed, and much anger was created amongst the Israeli public.
 The committee that was established by the government to investigate the war, the Winograd Committee, found that the decision to launch this operation was rational and justifiable under the current circumstances.
 After losing the internal elections in the Labor party to Ehud Barak, Peretz quit the defence ministry in June 2007.